marvic2409/Proton/Working Docs/Core Values.md

 # The core values of Proton
 ### *In a line, To provide simple, fast and flexible UI design with a simple design*

-Proton will always be mentioned with a capital 'P', capitalization of the remaining letters optional.
+- Proton will always be mentioned with a capital 'P', capitalization of the remaining letters optional.

-To provide simple UI design - even a first timer should be able to learn the major capabilities of Proton in under 15 minutes.
+- To provide simple UI design - even a first timer should be able to learn the major capabilities of Proton in under 15 minutes.

-To provide a fast UI design - to be able to create a resonably simple UI (like the word 2019's opening page) in under 10 minutes.
+- To provide a fast UI design - to be able to create a reasonably simple UI (like the word 2019's opening page) in under 10 minutes.

-To provide a flexible design - to be able to create something as detailed as Words document view.
+- To provide a flexible design - to be able to create something as detailed as Words document view.

-Simple design (Ease of contribution) - a programer should understand what does what and be free to start working on his/her/their contributions in under 30 mins.
+- Simple design (Ease of contribution) - a programer should understand what does what and be free to start working on his/her/their contributions in under 30 mins.